 BELL students learn and live close to nature at Brown’s Haffenreffer Estate on Narragansett Bay in Bristol, Rhode Island.
-The site is a perfect setting for learning about human impacts on the environment.
 The Bay is a major economic driver in the region, including seafood provision and recreation.
 Its watershed is one of the most densely populated sections in the country.
-Consequently, it is an excellent place to learn about the challenges of protecting the environment while meeting human needs.
-With this great laboratory at our doorstep, we spend much of our time on its shores, fields, and forests.
+Climate change puts all of these at risk so it is an excellent place to learn about the challenges of protecting the environment while meeting human needs.

 Sleeping quarters are large (16x 24’) tents set off the ground on wooden platforms.
 There are between 8-10 students per tent, separated by gender, sleeping on mattresses in bunk beds.
-Students can bring a sleeping bag or sheets for an extra-long twin bed.
-Please see the packing list for other linens to bring.
+Students should bring a sleeping bag or sheets, a blanket and pillow for an extra-long twin bed.
+Please see the packing list for other items to bring.

 There are hot indoor showers and toilets located in the multi-purpose building just a short walk from the tents.
 The building also houses our only indoor classroom, living room and shared recreational space.
 In addition, we have a well-equipped kitchen and abundant outdoor areas for all types of activities and sports.